Cabin Crew - DAN AIR REMEMBERED

 1989-1991

 Very little changed in the 1989 uniform apart from a slightly lighter blue on the fabric.
 The main change was the introduction of a bright, bold print on the white blouse and Summer dress.
-Seen up close it can be seen to bear some resemblence to a bird in flight.
+Seen up close it can be seen to bear some resemblance to a bird in flight.
 The print featured the red and blue that adorned the aircraft in the fleet.
 Now the airline wanted to present itself as a smart scheduled airline targeting business travellers.
 The cut of the jacket left the 1980s giant shoulder pads out too.
 A significant streamlining in style had been achieved.
 By now men were working as cabin crew and a simple grey trouser with black blazer uniform was designed.
 This saw a white shirt with company tie and pin as accessories.

 Comments included.